TIPS on Tipping Vendors!

 Tipping vendors is one question that I tend to always get!
 Not only do I get asked "are we supposed to tip vendors?"
 I also get "which vendors should be tipped what amount?" + I am here to walk you through this, Friends!

 First off, going off of my previous blog post, make sure you read the contracts!
 Some venues and certain vendors (typically f+b) add a 12%-18% gratuity into your pricing all ready!
+However, be sure to confirm they are all covered with your venue coordinator.

 Now for all other vendors, tips are greatly appreciated and the amount can fluctuate depending on how you felt with the services provided.
 But this post is a great starting point for you to use as a guideline when the time comes for you to be tipping your wedding vendors/venue!